Sport in Brazil: Women's national volleyball team achievements

+Beach Volleyball

+Brazil is one of the strongest countries in the world in beach volleyball, a sport widely practiced in the country due to its long coastline, mainly in Rio de Janeiro, on the coast of Santa Catarina, and in the Northeast Region of the country.
+Until the 2024 Olympic Games, the country had 2 golds, 3 silvers and 1 bronze in the men's modality, and 2 golds, 4 silvers and 2 bronzes in the women's modality.
+In world championships, Brazil has already won numerous titles.

 Basketball

 Basketball is the third most popular sport in Brazil.
-The Brazilian national basketball team has won the Basketball World Championship twice, in 1959 and 1963.
+The Brazil men's national basketball team won three Olympic bronze medals, in 1948, 1960 and 1964, and has won the Basketball World Championship twice, in 1959 and 1963.
 They have also been runners-up on two occasions in 1954 and 1970, as well as coming third on two occasions in 1967 and 1978, meaning that the Brazilian national basketball team has won in total six medals at the Basketball World Championship.
-The Brazilian national basketball team has also won three Olympic bronze medals (1948, 1960, 1964) and total of nine medals at the FIBA Americas Championship, three gold (1984, 2005, 2009) two silver (1988, 2001), and four bronze (1989, 1992, 1995, 1997).
+The Brazilian national basketball team has also won a total of nine medals at the FIBA Americas Championship, three gold (1984, 2005, 2009) two silver (1988, 2001), and four bronze (1989, 1992, 1995, 1997).
+The Brazil women's national basketball team was Olympic runner-up in 1996 and bronze medalist in 2000, in addition to being world champion in 1994 and bronze in 1971.
 Oscar Schmidt is the most renowned male Brazilian player, and Hortência Marcari the most renowned female.
 Both were inducted to the Naismith Memorial Basketball Hall of Fame and the FIBA Hall of Fame.

 The major basketball leagues are called Novo Basquete Brasil – the men's tournament – and Liga de Basquete Feminino – the female tournament.
 Various famous Brazilian players play in those leagues.
 In addition, on the men's side, various players are competing in the National Basketball Association and European leagues.
 A record nine Brazilians were on NBA rosters at the start of the —Leandro Barbosa, Bruno Caboclo, Cristiano Felício, Marcelo Huertas, Nenê, Raul Neto, Lucas Nogueira, Tiago Splitter, and Anderson Varejão.
-On the women's side, players like Izi Castro Marques and Érika de Souza compete in the WNBA.